How to Project a Movie Outside

-The next time you crave a movie night, skip the local cinema and step into your backyard instead.
-With minimal supplies and a simple, straightforward setup, you can create an outdoor theater for you and your friends.
-Hoping to soak up the warm evenings this season?
-Pop some popcorn, grab a few blankets, and follow these tips to watch your favorite flick right in your own backyard.
+The next time you're craving a movie night, why not set up your very own cinema in your backyard?
+With minimal supplies and a simple, straightforward setup, you can create an outdoor theater in no time.
+So, pop some popcorn, grab a few blankets, and follow these tips to watching your favorite flick right in your own backyard.

 1. Choose the Space